ApexRMS/prioritizr/docs/spatial_formulation_tutorial.md

 11\.
 Navigate to the **Prioritizr** tab and expand the **Parameters > Advanced > Penalties** node.
 Open the **Boundary** window to review the following inputs:

 <div class=indentation>
-  i. <i>Add penalty</i> - must be set to *Yes* in order to add boundary penalties to the conservation problem to favour solutions that spatially clump planning units together based on the overall boundary length (<i>i.e.</i>, total perimeter).
+  i. <i>Add penalty</i> - must be set to <i>Yes</i> in order to add boundary penalties to the conservation problem to favour solutions that spatially clump planning units together based on the overall boundary length (<i>i.e.</i>, total perimeter).
   <br><br>
   ii. <i>Penalty</i> - a value used to scale the importance of selecting planning units that are spatially clumped together compared to the main problem objective.
 Higher penalty values prefer solutions with a higher degree of spatial clumping, whereas smaller penalty values prefer solutions that are more spread out.
-In this example, the penalty is set to *0.003*.
+In this example, the penalty is set to <i>0.003</i>.
   <br><br>
   iii. <i>Edge factor</i> - a value used to specify the proportion to scale planning unit edges (borders) that do not have any neighboring planning units.
-In this example, the edge factor is set to *0.5*.
+In this example, the edge factor is set to <i>0.5</i>.
   </div>

 <img align="center" style="padding: 13px" width="500" src="assets/images/screenshot27.png">